3d N=2 Theories from Cluster Algebras: Introduction

-where the right hand side is the \emph{cluster partition function} defined in this paper.
-The right hand side contains a quantum parameter $q$, which is related to the parameter $b$ on the left hand side by the relation \eqref{qb}.
-It will an exciting possibility to explore the properties of these theories further, part of which will be the subject of a separate publication \cite{XY}.
+where the right-hand side is the \emph{cluster partition function} defined in this paper.
+The right-hand side contains a quantum parameter $q$, which is related to the parameter $b$ on the left-hand side by the relation \eqref{qb}.
+We can think of the pair $(Q, \bm{m})$ as the defining data specifying the matter contents of 3d $\scN=2$ theories, which in general do not have Lagrangian descriptions.
+It will be an exciting possibility to explore the properties of these theories further.